MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 >- You can't convert VMware workstations.
 >- You can't convert VMs with virtual hard disks connected to an IDE bus.
 >- VMware tools must be uninstalled from the guest operating system of the VM.
->- *Add a point on the unsupported case with VMware VMs with vSAN storage*
+>- VMware VMs with vSAN storage can’t be converted to Hyper-V with SCVMM.
 >- Online conversions aren't supported through SCVMM.
->- We recommend upgrading to VMM 2025 to convert your VMware VMs to Hyper-V four times faster.
+>- We recommend upgrading to VMM 2025 to convert your VMware VMs to Hyper-V four times faster and to have an enhanced conversion experience.

 ## Start by bringing your vCenter server and the source ESXi hosts under SCVMM management